For someone performing a Zoosk search to find someone’s profile,... Read more →

 Ease of Use

 To be fair, Zoosk isn’t alone in their methods.
 The reality is that most dating sites now use algorithm based matching.
 According to Zoosk’ stated goals https://about.zoosk.com/static/2013/09/Zoosk_Fact_Sheet.pdf, the site hopes their algorithm will avoid “lengthy questionnaires” as they focus more on how users BEHAVE on the site.
-In theory, this limits the need to sort through hundreds of users before one finds a match one likes, but does it work?
+In theory, this limits the need to sort through hundreds of users before one finds a match one likes or to search a Zoosk profile, but does it work?